Convex geometry of quantum resource quantification: Atomic gauges as resource quantifiers

 The choice of the free operations of interest $\F$ will, in general, not be unique --- however, we stress that (strong) monotonicity under a given class of operations implies (strong) monotonicity under any subset of this class, and so it suffices to investigate monotonicity under larger sets of operations.
-Further, note that strong monotonicity implies monotonicity, which is not true for a slightly weaker notion of strong monotonicity common in the literature (see e.g. \cite{vedral_1998,vidal_2000,baumgratz_2014}), which corresponds in the present notation to identifying each $\Theta_i$ with a single resource non-generating Kraus operator, i.e. $\Theta_i(\rho) = K_i \rho K^\dagger_i$ \cite{piani_2016}.
+The notion of strong monotonicity was originally defined to reflect the monotonicity on average of the output states after a resource non-generating measurement (see e.g. \cite{vedral_1998,vidal_2000,baumgratz_2014}).
+Notice that, by definition of $\RNG$ and $\RF$, strong monotonicity under $\RNG$ coupled with convexity implies monotonicity under $\RF$.